-Our seeds are not intended for professional, large-scale farmers.
+Our seeds are not intended for professional farmers.
 Our seeds are sold in small packs only and are exclusively intended for final customers, hobby gardeners only.
-The seeds are sold exclusively for production for consumption.
+Our seeds are only sold as collector’s items or for ornamental purposes.
 All our seeds are packed by hand, by us.
 Normally tomato seed packs contain 10seeds, peppers 10 seeds per pack, corn 25 seeds per pack.
 Exact seeds count for each variety, you will find in the description for that variety.

 We are small-scale farmers cultivating many rare heirloom varieties, old traditional varieties from different places in the world, and newly crossed varieties.
 We do not grow any GMO varieties.
 We are farming accordingly to ecological principles.
 We are not ecologically certified, because certification is expensive.
 We avoid chemical fertilizers and use chicken fertilizer from our own flock.
 We also use fertilizer from goats and horses from nearby farms.
 We also produce compost and mulch from our own, small orchard of olive trees and fruit trees.